December 28, 2023

 Now, I didn't like Taco Time but loved McDonald's.
 So what we would do is get my food at McDonald's and then we would walk over to Taco Time and mom would get her food.

-So one day we are in there eating and I asked mom about some giant paintings that were on the wall.
+So, one day we are at Taco Time eating and I asked mom about some giant paintings that were on the wall.
 This must have been one of the first times we were there, because I was fascinated by the paintings.
 They we tall paintings that seemed to take up the entire wall, there were three or four of them if I remember correctly.

-I couldn't take my eyes off the paintings.
-I was fascinated by the bulls, not so much the matatdors but the bulls.
-I couldn't get over their horns and strength.
-To me they looked like the most incredible animal ever.
+I couldn't take my eyes off of them.
+I was fascinated by the bulls, not so much the matadors but the bulls.
+I couldn't get over their horns and strength, to me they looked like the most incredible animal ever.

 Now, back in the olden times, whenever we wanted information about something there was only one place to go..... the library.